 - Do keyword research

 Broad SEO keywords like the name of your city followed by “real estate” are probably saturated at this point.
-One way to boost your chances of getting your listings seen is to go for slightly more specific, long-tail keywords, which we have a helpful article about here.
+One way to boost your chances of getting your listings seen is to go for slightly more specific, long-tail keywords.

 - Use Google adwords

 In the beginning, you’re going to need to budget for some paid traffic.
 Google Adwords provides you with a way to get to the top of searches by paying for exposure and for each time someone clicks on your link through Google search.

 Having too many IDX plug-ins can slow down your site, and some will be incompatible with the theme you choose or even with each other.
 They also require regular updates.
 So, be selective and only use plug-ins that truly enhance the user’s experience.